 The river is Class I down to the confluence of Shroder’s Creek.
 At higher flows it will be possible to scratch through this reach.

 Irishmans to Hamilton’s Beats (III)

+This section starts at the old Homestead near the toll booth.
 The rapids from Shroder’s Creek increase to Class II and will reach Class III in high flows.
 They are continuous right down to, and beyond, the crux Hamilton’s rapids.
 This section just gets harder as you progress.
 It starts easy, starts closing up and the rapids demand more care.

 The Hamilton rapids begin a little above where the Hamilton River and Lee’s Creek flow in from opposite banks.
 As the forest closes in the gradient suddenly increases and the river swings to the right and a swingbridge comes into view.

 Eddie out and inspect the rapid before proceeding.
 The swing bridge gives the best view of a Class III/IV rapid you will ever enjoy.
 The footbridge is a great location to scout, shoot photos or observe paddlers.
 The crux of the rapid is immediately under the bridge.
 Plot a course through the tight gaps below the first two drops and look at where you can best eddy out, to boat scout and set rolling safety as you progress.

 The main rapid is over 100 m long.
 The current line (June 2020) is river right over the first drop and then down the center channel through the main drop which is under the footbridge.
 Several more steep tight boulder drops require precise maneuvering, so eddy out regularly to determine the best path.